 Get prepared for your food manager exam by enrolling in our food safety course.

 5 Rules for Responding to Negative Reviews Online

 The stakes are high and your business is your pride and joy—it's natural to be upset or angry when you see a poor review.

 So don't respond right away.

 While you need to respond to reviews within a few days to show that you're paying attention, some cooling off time is fine.
-Take a day to consider the validity of the complaint and ask your staff to get a picture of what, exactly, occurred.
+Take a day to consider the validity of the complaint and ask around with your staff to get a picture of what, exactly, occurred.

 Rule #2: Don't Argue Your Case